Best WordPress Security Plugins

 On top of that, BruteProtect has a network keeping track of the IP addresses of these identified bots.
 So if a bot tries a brute force attack on one website on the BruteProtect network, all websites on the network will start blocking that IP address.

 It’s protection taken to a whole other level.

 Even the strongest passwords out there are only so strong.
 There are still methods hackers can use to find your password and gain access to your site.

 So, you can begin using 2-factor authentication to log in to your site.
-This can be easily set up using the Google Authenticator plugin, and here’s how it works: You’ll still have your username and password to log in to your site, but your login form will also ask you for your Google Authenticator code.
+This can be easily set up using the Google Authentication plugin, and here’s how it works: You’ll still have your username and password to log in to your site, but your login form will also ask you for your Google Authentication code.

-With 2-factor authentication, even if a hacker finds your username and password, it would be nearly impossible for them to get your Google Authenticator code.
+With 2-factor authentication, even if a hacker finds your username and password, it would be nearly impossible for them to get your Google Authentication code.

 How do you keep your site secure?

 Do you have any tips, plugins, or services you use to keep your WordPress website secure?
 If you do, I invite you to share them in the comments below.